Walking The Walk For Mother Earth

 Written by George Balarezo, Intrepid Global Citizen

 After cycling in many unforgiving parts of the world, I have become an environmentalist.
 My passion for tour cycling has led me to experience the reality of the world in its rawest form.
-I have pedaled along the world’s highest elevated highways (Karakorum and Pamir Highways) and hiked through other worldly jungles with the sounds of howling animals blasting in my ears.
-Conversely, the unforgiving deserts of Oman and Uzbekistan have scorched my skin while being food and water deprived.
-I have inhaled the fumes of overpopulated cities as the black dust that accumulated around my tear ducts created a dirty, black eyeliner.
+I have pedaled along the world’s highest elevated highways (Karakorum and Pamir Highways), hiked through other worldly jungles with the sounds of howling animals blasting in my ears, been scorched by the unforgiving deserts of Oman and Uzbekistan while being food and water deprived, inhaled the fumes of overpopulated cities as the black dust that accumulated around my tear ducts created a dirty, black eyeliner.
 I have seen, felt and tasted the beauty of Mother Nature and deeply understand the importance of taking care of her.
-As a result of my worldly experiential education, I have made it my life’s mission to do my best to take care of the earth as best I can.
+As a result of my worldly experiential education, I have made it my life’s mission to do my best to take care of all sentient being’s mother.

 This time it would be different.
 Now it was time for me to deliver an important message as a global citizen living in this land of rich history and cultural heritage.
-I had my poster ready and spent two hours filling in the colored letters with multicolored markers.
+I had my poster ready and spent two hours filling in the letters with multicolored markers.
 It was like working on an elementary school project.
 This child of Mother Earth had a bold mission.
-My stash of papers were all printed out in Korean, telling people exactly what they need to do in order to do their part to combat climate change and be good stewards of the world.
-Two things were emphasized in the printed handout- eating habits and consumer behavior.
+My stash of papers were all printed out in Korean, telling people the actions they need to take in order to do their part to combat climate change and be good stewards of the world.
+I emphasized two main points in the printed handouts- eating habits and consumer behavior.

 My key points were as follows-